Skip to content

 Complete the following steps:

 1. Create a new, unique tag to use only for the instances that you want to restore.
-All instances with this tag are targeted for recovery and can cause unintentional data loss, or affect instance availability.
-For more information, see Tag your Amazon EC2 resources and Using Tag Editor.
+All instances with this tag are targeted for recovery, and can cause unintentional data loss or affect instance availability.
+For more information, see Tag your Amazon EC2 resources and What is Tag Editor?

 2. To verify that only the affected instances share the new tag, use AWS Resource Explorer or the Tag Editor.